This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 ∇ TripIt: Want all your travel plans (reservations, boarding times, car rental information, etc…) kept in one place?
 Tripit is the answer.
 It’s free and easy to use.
 It also allows you to share the itinerary with others, so everyone is on the same page.
 Don’t have wifi?
 No matter.
 You can still access all of your travel information when the internet isn’t available.

-Looking for more travel ideas to Italy?
+Looking for more travel ideas for Italy?
 Check out these guides: